Chester Eduardo Fernández

 Assistant Professor of Law

-Chester Eduardo Fernández teaches Criminal Law, Constitutional Law, and Sentencing, Prisons and Reentry.
-Chester's research and writing focuses on some of the most marginalized communities impacted by the criminal legal system, specifically Transgender and Latinx defendants that don't speak English.
-Chester serves as the Faculty Adviser to the Muslim Law Student Association and the American Constitution Society.
+Chester Eduardo Fernández helps others learn about Criminal Law, Constitutional Law, Criminal Procedure, and Sentencing, Prisons and Reentry.
+Fernández's research and writing focuses on some of the most marginalized communities impacted by the criminal legal system, specifically transgender defendants and formerly incarcerated individuals.
+Fernández serves as the Director of the Law School's Criminal Law and Advocacy Concentration, and as Faculty Adviser to the Muslim Law Student Association.

-Prior to joining the Quinnipiac Law faculty, Chester worked for the National Legal Aid & Defender Association (NLADA) as their Director of Learning and Innovation.
-His work at NLADA focused on integrating the voice of those impacted by the American legal system, which disparately impacts BIPOC and other marginalized folks, in trainings to legal aid and public defender attorneys.
-To this end, Chester is a certified racial justice trainer by the Black Public Defender Association.
+Before joining the Quinnipiac Law faculty, Fernández worked for the National Legal Aid & Defender Association (NLADA) as their Director of Learning and Innovation.
+His work at NLADA centered on integrating the voices of people impacted by the American legal system, which disproportionately impacts BIPOC and other marginalized communities, into trainings for legal aid and public defender attorneys.
+He is also a certified racial justice trainer through the Black Public Defender Association.

-Before he worked at the NLADA, Chester worked as a Public Defender in both Massachusetts (Boston/Springfield/Holyoke) and Connecticut (Hartford/New Britain).
-While a Public Defender in Connecticut he worked in the Training Unit where he helped Connecticut public defenders learn best practices in providing passionate client-led representation that respects both the agency and humanity of defendants.
+Prior to NLADA, Fernández served as a Public Defender in both Massachusetts (Boston / Chelsea / Springfield / Holyoke) and Connecticut (New Britain).
+In Connecticut, he worked in the Training Unit, helping public defenders learn best practices in providing passionate, client-led representation that respects both the agency and humanity of defendants.
+He is a proud alumnus of the National Criminal Defense College's Trial Practice Institute.

-Chester loves working with students, and has experience doing so as both a law school Career Counselor, as well as a Recruitment Coordinator for the law firm of Robinson & Cole LLP.
+Between his public defender roles, Fernández served as Courtroom Deputy for former U.S. District Judge Vanessa L. Bryant.
+Fernández loves working with students and has experience doing so as both a law school Career Counselor, as well as a Recruitment Coordinator for the law firm of Robinson & Cole LLP.

-Chester received his JD from the University of Colorado School of Law, and both an MS in Criminal Justice and MPA from Suffolk University in Boston while working full time as a Regulatory Specialist for the Massachusetts Department of Telecommunications and Energy.
+Fernández earned his JD from the University of Colorado School of Law, where he received the outstanding Latina/o graduate award.
+He also holds an MS in Criminal Justice and MPA from Suffolk University in Boston, which he completed while working full time as a Regulatory Specialist for the Massachusetts Department of Telecommunications and Energy.
+He is licensed to practice in Massachusetts state courts and Connecticut state and federal courts.

-The son of immigrants from Costa Rica, Chester grew up outside of Boston, speaks Spanish, and is the father of two children.
+The son of immigrants from Costa Rica, Fernández grew up outside of Boston, speaks Spanish, loves 90s hip hop, and is the father of two amazing children.

-Prior to joining the Quinnipiac Law faculty, Chester worked for the National Legal Aid & Defender Association (NLADA) as their Director of Learning and Innovation.
-His work at NLADA focused on integrating the voice of those impacted by the American legal system, which disparately impacts BIPOC and other marginalized folks, in trainings to legal aid and public defender attorneys.
-To this end, Chester is a certified racial justice trainer by the Black Public Defender Association.
+Before joining the Quinnipiac Law faculty, Fernández worked for the National Legal Aid & Defender Association (NLADA) as their Director of Learning and Innovation.
+His work at NLADA centered on integrating the voices of people impacted by the American legal system, which disproportionately impacts BIPOC and other marginalized communities, into trainings for legal aid and public defender attorneys.
+He is also a certified racial justice trainer through the Black Public Defender Association.

-Before he worked at the NLADA, Chester worked as a Public Defender in both Massachusetts (Boston/Springfield/Holyoke) and Connecticut (Hartford/New Britain).
-While a Public Defender in Connecticut he worked in the Training Unit where he helped Connecticut public defenders learn best practices in providing passionate client-led representation that respects both the agency and humanity of defendants.
+Prior to NLADA, Fernández served as a Public Defender in both Massachusetts (Boston / Chelsea / Springfield / Holyoke) and Connecticut (New Britain).
+In Connecticut, he worked in the Training Unit, helping public defenders learn best practices in providing passionate, client-led representation that respects both the agency and humanity of defendants.
+He is a proud alumnus of the National Criminal Defense College's Trial Practice Institute.

-Chester loves working with students, and has experience doing so as both a law school Career Counselor, as well as a Recruitment Coordinator for the law firm of Robinson & Cole LLP.
+Between his public defender roles, Fernández served as Courtroom Deputy for former U.S. District Judge Vanessa L. Bryant.
+Fernández loves working with students and has experience doing so as both a law school Career Counselor, as well as a Recruitment Coordinator for the law firm of Robinson & Cole LLP.

-Chester received his JD from the University of Colorado School of Law, and both an MS in Criminal Justice and MPA from Suffolk University in Boston while working full time as a Regulatory Specialist for the Massachusetts Department of Telecommunications and Energy.
+Fernández earned his JD from the University of Colorado School of Law, where he received the outstanding Latina/o graduate award.
+He also holds an MS in Criminal Justice and MPA from Suffolk University in Boston, which he completed while working full time as a Regulatory Specialist for the Massachusetts Department of Telecommunications and Energy.
+He is licensed to practice in Massachusetts state courts and Connecticut state and federal courts.

-The son of immigrants from Costa Rica, Chester grew up outside of Boston, speaks Spanish, and is the father of two children.
+The son of immigrants from Costa Rica, Fernández grew up outside of Boston, speaks Spanish, loves 90s hip hop, and is the father of two amazing children.

 Education